buildkite/heroku-buildkite-agent/README.md

 # buildkite-agent Heroku app

-An example of running the buildkite-agent on a Heroku dyno using the [buildkite-agent build pack](https://github.com/buildkite/heroku-buildkite-agent-buildpack) on the Cedar stack.
+An example of running the buildkite-agent on a Heroku dyno using the [buildkite-agent build pack](https://github.com/buildkite/heroku-buildkite-agent-buildpack).

+The agent will run with `heroku=true` metadata applied.

 ## Usage